 Our intensive crash course on invoicing is far from finished.
 After learning how to calculate your billable hours and how to write an invoice, we still have a long way to go.
 The latest addition to the series of articles about invoicing was the full guide on how to send an invoice email.

 It’s about time we explored the basic invoice types from commercial to standard invoices.
-Each one of the following types of invoice serves different purposes for the professionals in the freelancing and SMB world.
+Each one of the following types of invoices serves different purposes for the professionals in the freelancing and SMB world.

 Invoice Type #1: Commercial Invoice